Welcome to the Transitional Year Internship Program

 Culture of Newton-Wellesley Hospital

-NWH offers extremely competitive salaries and benefits to interns with yearly intern salaries starting around $57,000.
+NWH offers extremely competitive salaries and benefits to interns with yearly intern salaries starting at approximately $60,100.
 NWH offers free parking or a paid monthly subway pass for all NWH-based interns.
 There is a gym on site (with free membership for interns) as well as a daycare center.
 A noon lecture series with lunch is scheduled each weekday.
 Meal cards, to be used at one of our 3 onsite restaurants, are provided for breakfast and dinner for admitting and overnight shifts.

 Every year our matched applicants have graduated from US medical schools within the past 2 years and go on to residencies in fields such as anesthesia, radiology, radiation oncology, ophthalmology, and other various programs.
 Please see the resident section for more information on our current residents.

 We participate in the ERAS and the deadline for applications is December 1.
-Our NRMP code for our transitional program is 1280999.
+The NRMP code for our transitional program is 1280999.

 If you have any questions or are interested in our program, please contact us: